-If any wages subject to FUTA tax are not subject to state unemployment tax, you may be liable for FUTA tax at a higher rate (up to 6.0%).
+If any wages subject to FUTA tax aren't subject to state unemployment tax, you may be liable for FUTA tax at the maximum rate of 6.0%.
 For instance, in certain states, wages paid to corporate officers, certain payments of sick pay by unions, and certain fringe benefits are excluded from state unemployment tax.

 Example.
 Employee A and Employee B are corporate officers whose wages are excluded from state unemployment tax in your state.
-Employee C's wages are not excluded from state unemployment tax.
+Employee C's wages aren't excluded from state unemployment tax.
 During the first quarter, you paid \$11,000 to Employee A, \$2,000 to Employee B, and \$4,000 to Employee C.